percona/everest-doc/docs/install/install_everest_helm_charts.md

 # Install Percona Everest using Helm

 !!! warning
-        Google Container Registry (GCR) is deprecated and will be shut down on March 18, 2025.
-This will impact all Percona Everest versions prior to 1.4.0.
-It is recommended to switch to [Artifact Registry](https://cloud.google.com/artifact-registry/docs){:target="_blank"} which offers similar container management features and additional benefits.
+    Google Container Registry (GCR) is being deprecated and will be shut down on March 18, 2025.
+This change will affect all versions of Percona Everest prior to 1.4.0.
+It is recommended to transition to [Artifact Registry](https://cloud.google.com/artifact-registry/docs){:target="_blank"}, which provides similar container management features along with additional benefits.
-        For more details, see the [GCR documentation](https://cloud.google.com/artifact-registry/docs/transition/prepare-gcr-shutdown){:target="_blank"}.
+    For more details, refer to the [Container Registry Deprecation documentation](https://cloud.google.com/artifact-registry/docs/transition/prepare-gcr-shutdown){:target="_blank"}.

 This section explains how to install Percona Everest using [Helm](https://helm.sh/) as an alternative to `everestctl`.
 Helm charts simplify the deployment process by packaging all necessary resources and configurations, making them ideal for automating and managing installations in Kubernetes environments.